sensu/sensu-docs/content/sensu-core/1.2/quick-start/learn-sensu-basics.md

 With this plugin package installed, the `handler-mailer.rb` executable is now available at `/opt/sensu/embedded/bin/handler-mailer.rb`.

+_NOTE: Some Sensu plugins and extensions require standard build tools like gcc and make, which may not be installed on a brand-new system.
+Without these build tools, installation will fail.
+You can obtain these tools using your package manager.
+Debian/Ubuntu users can install the build-essential metapackage, while RHEL/CentOS users can install gcc, gcc-c++, and make._

 * Similar to the check definition we wrote above, we will now need a definition to describe execution of the mailer handler.